hoffstadt/DearPyGui/docs/README.md

  ---

-**MarvelSandbox is an all included framework containing its own embedded python interpreter.** Using _MarvelSandbox_ is a simple as creating a python script like the one below, and calling ```MarvelSandbox.exe --app ScriptName --path PathToScriptDirectory``` from the command line (Windows).
+**DearSandbox is an all included framework containing its own embedded python interpreter.** Using _DearPyGui_ is a simple as creating a python script like the one below, and calling ```MarvelSandbox.exe --app ScriptName --path PathToScriptDirectory``` from the command line (Windows).

 Code:
 ```Python